 1. Subject matter, parties and components of the Contract

-These General Terms and Conditions for Mobile Services of Digital Republic ("GTC"), together with the corresponding order/registration and the other contract components, constitute the contract ("Contract") between Digital Republic AG, c/o Impact Hub Zürich Association, Sihlquai 131/133, 8005 Zurich, Switzerland ("Digital Republic") and you ("Customer") for the provision and use of mobile communications services and associated services (together "Service") of Digital Republic.
-The nature and scope of the Service are set out in the Contract.
+These General Terms and Conditions for Mobile Services of Digital Republic (“GTC”), together with the corresponding order/registration and the other contractual components, form the contract between Digital Republic AG, Suurstoffi 22, 6343 Rotkreuz, Switzerland (“Digital Republic”) and you (“Customer”) for the provision and use of mobile services and associated services (collectively “Service”) of Digital Republic.
+The nature and scope of the Service are set out in the contract.